+The Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, a federal law that permits students to review their education records and creates certain obligations of the college with respect to protected education records.
 Dartmouth College values the privacy of its students and seeks to preserve the confidentiality of their education records.
-The college complies fully with the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, a federal law that permits students to review their education records and creates certain obligations of the college with respect to protected education records.

-The only records the Undergraduate Deans Office keep on file pertain to a student's admissions materials at the time of application and a student's educational record.
+The only records the Undergraduate Deans Office keeps on file pertain to a student's admissions materials at the time of application and a student's educational record.
 To review what materials we maintain, please schedule a time to meet with your undergraduate dean.